2995250328/mapanything/data_processing/wai_processing/download_scripts/README.md

 ## 7Scenes
 Use the provided python script `download_7scenes.py` to grab the RGB-D sequences and clone the pseudo ground-truth repository.
+Pass `--scenes chess` (or a space-separated list) to quickly download a subset for smoke testing.
 **Source:** [7Scenes](https://www.microsoft.com/en-us/research/project/rgb-d-dataset-7-scenes/)